 At the moment of the accident, identifying responsibility may be impossible or there may other more immediate factors, such as a need for medical assistance.

 In any case, the complexities of most accidents make facing the claims process alone both overwhelming and challenging.
 Some car accident victims are reluctant to pursue compensation for their injuries because they believe they were partially to blame for the accident.
-Others driver may simply be unaware that they are eligible to recover from their losses.
+Other drivers may simply be unaware that they are eligible to recover from their losses.

 However, California car accident cases follow the doctrine of “comparative negligence,” which means that you may still be able to recover compensation even if you played a role in causing the accident.